Sustainable Every Day Carry Items

 Lip Balm

-Lip balm is better for colder weather which may cause your lips to dry out and crack.
+Lip balm is better for colder weather, which may cause your lips to dry out and crack.
 Many brands are swapping hardshell plastic casings for a durable recyclable cardboard, alternatively some brands use mini tins which could be reused at a later date.
-Personally I am yet to settle on a brand which I can recommend.
+Personally, I am yet to settle on a brand which I can recommend.

 Reusable Coffee Mug